This video is only accessible to conference ticket holders.

 •

-AI tools like ChatGPT and Claude can aid in generating design elements such as color palettes and mocked-up dashboards quickly.
+AI tools like ChatGPT and Claude can rapidly generate design elements such as color palettes and mock dashboards, significantly speeding up iteration compared to manual methods.

 -